TriplyDB/Documentation/docs/triply-api/index.md

 better matches appear earlier.

 Every search result is represented by a JSON object.
-The name of the Linked Data entity is specified under key sequence `"_id"`.
+The name of the linked data entity is specified under key sequence `"_id"`.
-Properties of the Linked Data entity are stored as IRI keys.
-The values of these properties appear in a JSON array in order to allow more than one object term per predicate term (as is often the case in Linked Data).
+Properties of the linked data entity are stored as IRI keys.
+The values of these properties appear in a JSON array in order to allow more than one object term per predicate term (as is often the case in linked data).

 The following code snippet shows part of the reply for the below example request.
 The reply includes two results for search string